sirdesai22/ainyx_fe_assingment/Readme.md

 5. **Graph Data**
    - Limited to 5 predefined apps with static graph data
+   - "Add Node" functionality is implemented - users can create new nodes via dialog
+   - New nodes are added to the current graph but not persisted to mock API
-   - No ability to create new apps or nodes via UI (only via code)
+   - No ability to create new apps via UI (only via code)
-   - **Future**: Add "Add Node" and "Add App" functionality
+   - **Future**: Add "Add App" functionality and persist new nodes to backend

 6. **Tab-Based Slider**
    - Slider value conversion between different metric types (CPU, Memory, Disk, Region) uses scaling factors